Best Houston Festivals and Parades for Families

 For those looking for a unique experience this holiday season, the Houston Zoo offers its popular Zoo Lights event.
 For 24 nights from late November through early January, visitors can wander around the zoo grounds and take in the breathtakingly beautiful lights displays.
 Each display is a creative work of art designed to evoke holiday spirit and joy in all who view it.

 The first area guests come across at Zoo Lights is an expansive tunnel of colorful LED lights that create a mesmerizing atmosphere.
 Beyond that are over 140 themed light displays with pieces that feature animals such as elephants, snow leopards, and giraffes.
-The event also features several interactive activities like caroling in front of giant Christmas trees or taking pictures with live reindeer on select nights.
-For an added fee, visitors can even ride special camels or ponies around the Zoo while they enjoy all it has to offer.
+The event also features interactive activities like caroling in front of giant Christmas trees or taking pictures with live reindeer on select nights.
+For an added fee, visitors can even ride unique camels or ponies around the Zoo while they enjoy all it has to offer.

 Dickens on the Strand